What Influences Payments: Two Major Factors

 - Veterans Affairs Benefits

-You need to know each parent’s gross monthly income.
+To make this calculation, you need to know each parent’s gross monthly income.
 In addition, you need to know what percent of parenting time each parent has.
 Specifically, a parent will need to know the number of overnights he or she has with the child over the course of a year.

-Lastly, a parent will need to know information involving the additional factors that are listed above.
+Lastly, you will need to know information involving the additional factors that are listed above.
 For example, a parent will need to be able to answer questions such as, “What is the monthly amount each parent is ordered to pay for spousal maintenance?,” and “What is the monthly cost of health care coverage for the joint child(ren)?”

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.